krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 .. note :: The final mesh size map is taken as the minimum of all supplied sizing functions.
+.. note :: The mesh size map dictates the triangular edge lengths in the final mesh (assuming these triangles will be equilateral).

 Wavelength-to-gridscale
 ^^^^^^^^^^^^^^^^^^^^^^^